-For the first time in this upcoming election, all Pennsylvania voters will have the option to vote by mail.
-This new option has proved to be an incredible resource to hundreds of thousands of Pennsylvanians during this uncertain time.
-While we applied the General Assembly for making this change, further improvements can be made to ensure that all voters who want to can access vote-by-mail.
+The participation in vote-by-mail in June's Primary Election demonstrates that this will continue to be not only a popular, but inherently safe option for Pennsylvanians casting their vote this November.
+This new option has proved to be an incredible resource to over 1.5 million of voters during this uncertain time.
+While we applaud the counties, and the Department of State for the implementation of this process, it is apparent further improvements must be made to ensure that all voters who want to can access vote-by-mail.
 Specifically, we recommend the following:

-- Extending vote-by-mail deadlines.
+• Extending vote-by-mail deadlines.
 Currently, a voter's ballot must be submitted to the county by 8:00p.m. on election night.
 While this is an improvement from the previous absentee ballot deadline, this still does not go far enough to ensure each mail ballot is counted.
 The timing of each county's mail service is not created equal.
 Asking voters to anticipate when their ballot will arrive at their county's election office is unrealistic.
-Pennsylvania should expand the deadline and allow ballots to be counted 7 days after Election Day.
-This will allow for more voter participation and will relieve counties of having to count several thousand ballots at one time. - Prepaying postage for both the application and the ballot.
+Pennsylvania should expand the deadline and allow ballots that are postmarked by Election Day to be counted up to 7 days after Election Day.
+This will allow for more voter participation and will relieve counties of having to count several thousand ballots at one time.

+- Prepaying postage for both the application and the ballot.
 Voters should have equal access to vote by mail, regardless of whether they have a book of stamps laying around.
 As paying bills and communication has moved increasingly online, many people no longer regularly buy and use stamps.
 Additionally, given the current stay at home orders/recommendations, it may be more difficult for people to procure stamps, even assuming they have the financial means to do so.
 While we commend the counties that are voluntarily paying for postage for applications and/or ballots, not all counties have the resources available to do that.
-To create equal footing for all voters and increase access, the General Assembly should provide funds to prepay postage for both the application and the absentee or mail-in-ballot.

-- Voters who require language assistance must have full access to all the information and assistance provided to English-only speakers.
-The Department of State and county elections officials must provide translations of all critical information including at a minimum: incorporating English and Spanish into all of the new voting options made possible by Acts 12 and 77, and into new voting systems recently procured by counties; translating mail-in ballot applications, ballots, and other associated materials, and incorporating language access into the broad spectrum of voter education efforts.
-The General Assembly should appropriate additional funding to ensure that DOS has the resources to do this work quickly. - The General Assembly should appropriate funds for and require that each and every registered Pennsylvania voter, who has not already signed up, be mailed a vote-by-mail application.
-This would ensure that every registered voter would have the opportunity to sign up and participate in their election, without having the burden placed on them to find the application. - We also recommend increasing the amount of time each county has to canvas vote-by-mail and absentee ballots.
+To create equal footing for all voters and increase access, the General Assembly should provide funds to prepay postage for both the application and the absentee or mail-in-ballot. - The General Assembly should appropriate funds for and require that each and every registered Pennsylvania voter, who has not already signed up, be mailed a vote-by-mail ballot.
+This would ensure that every registered voter would have the opportunity to safely participate in their election, without having the burden placed on them to find the ballot. - We also recommend increasing the amount of time each county has to canvas vote-by-mail and absentee ballots.
 Currently, the county can only start canvassing these ballots at 7:00a.m. on election day.
-This means each county has to count several thousand ballots in one sitting.
 Increasing the canvasing time will allow for counties to spread out the counting of ballots and decrease the number of workers or machines need to count these ballots.